HYMANSAYS is content writer Eric Hyman's creative portfolio

 CDW: Greg and Kevin, getting started

-Fred the IT guy was a huge success but eventually, we had to move on.
-To a desert isle where entrepreneur Greg/his chimp Kevin needed "stuff" for their startup.
+Fred the IT guy was a huge success but eventually, we moved on.
+To a desert isle where a startup (led by Greg/chimp Kevin) needed "stuff."
 And CDW delivered.
-This made the real Fred (IT guy in OUR office, true!) happy to be out of the spotlight.
+This made the real Fred (IT guy in OUR office) happy to be out of the spotlight.
 Viva Fred!

 Texas Instruments DLP: It's amazing, it's the mirrors

 Part of TI DLP campaign above.
-When flat panel TVs were still $$$, DLP (an ingredient brand; think, Intel Inside) projection presented an affordable option.
+When flat panel TVs cost big $$$, DLP (an ingredient brand; e.g., Intel Inside) projection was an affordable option.
 Add a little girl, an elephant and a magic box of light with a million mirrors, and boom, cultural phenomenon.

 • Contact